East End Brewing And East End Chewing Coming To The South Hills

 East End Brewing founder Scott Smith announced the plans for developing a taproom in Mt.
 Lebanon’s business district along Route 19 on Sunday.

-While it won’t be a full-out brewery, the taproom will serve beer, hard seltzers and ciders among other types of drinks.READ MORE: Young Girl Dies After Being Stabbed In Apartment, Mother In Custody
+While it won’t be a full-out brewery, the taproom will serve beer, hard seltzers and ciders among other types of drinks.READ MORE: Police: Missing Uber Driver's Body Had Gunshot Wound

-East End Chewing, a dining offshoot of East End Brewing created during the pandemic, will also be seeking to set up in the South Hills, although it is not clear at this time if that will be in Mt.
-Lebanon.
+East End Chewing, a dining offshoot of East End Brewing created during the pandemic, also will open at this location.

-Smith said that development on the two projects will take some time, not giving a projected end date to either plan, but that people should expect pop-up events will be occurring in the coming months.
+Smith said development will take some time, not giving a projected open date, but added that people should expect pop-up events will be occurring in the coming months.

 “But we’re really excited to be able to do it, and bring everything we’ve built and learned in the East End of town, to make a space in the South Hills where everyone can feel welcome,” Smith, a resident of Mt.
-Lebanon, said.MORE NEWS: WVU Study Finds New Solution To Diagnosing Sleep-Disordered Breathing Issues Early On
+Lebanon, said.MORE NEWS: House Catches Fire In Munhall, All 5 Make It Out Safely

 All brewing will still happen in Larimer.